ten-protocol/go-ten/design/ux/session_keys_on_ten_gateway.md

 # Session keys on Ten

-EIP-4337 (Account Abstraction) has popularised the concept of "Session keys" to minimize clicks.
+EIP-4337 (Account Abstraction) has popularised the "Session keys" concept to minimize clicks.

 We want to offer a similar user-friendly experience to Ten dApp devs.

-To test the concept we will convert the Battleships game to a no-click UX.
+To test the concept, we will convert the Battleships game to a no-click UX.

 ## The Ten Gateway as a Session Key manager

+*Reminder: A session key (SK) is a key that is not managed in a wallet and can be used to sign behind-the-scenes operations without user action.*

+Without smart contract wallets, a SK must have a balance to pay for gas.

+The browser can manage SKs on behalf of the user, but it can lose the gas if the browser crashes.

-The TG already manages VKs on behalf of users, so adding SKs is relatively straight forward.
+The TG already manages VKs on behalf of users, so adding SKs is relatively straightforward.

-The advangate of the TG managing SKs is that it can return the funds to the EOA at any time.
+The advantage of the TG managing SKs is that it can return the funds to the EOA anytime.

-Anothe advantage is that they can be reused between sessions to avoid unecessary transactions.
+Another advantage is that they can be reused between sessions to avoid unnecessary transactions.

 ### The flow

-The logic of the game UI (javascript), will call and endpoint that will return a value transfer transaction that the user must sign in their MM, together with the address of the SK.
+The logic of the game UI (javascript) will call an endpoint on the TG that will return a value transfer transaction that the user must sign in their wallet, together with the address of the SK.

 The value transfer is required to prepay for the moves.

-*Note: If the user authenticates with a service that is happy to prepay (a paymaster) then the signing step is not required.*
+*Note: If the user authenticates with a service that is happy to prepay (a paymaster), then the signing step is not required.*

-The game will create unsigned move transactions, and will submit them to the gateway.
+The game will create unsigned move transactions and submit them to the gateway.
 The TG will sign these transactions with the SK and submit them to the network.